-Customer delivery reliability supported by long-term cooperation between UPM and Steveco20.6.2017 0:00 EET
+Customer delivery reliability supported by long-term cooperation between UPM and Steveco20.6.2017 0:00 EEST

 Our customer promise, Grown to Sustain, highlights our ability to reliably deliver the right sawn timber to our customers at the right time.
 The Finnish Kotka and Helsinki ports play a key role as UPM products from four sawmills are exported around the world.
 Long distances require good cooperation with logistics suppliers.
 One of them, Steveco Oy, provides UPM with forwarding, conveyance and stevedoring services.

 “We ensure that UPM’s products leave Finland on time and on the right vessel.
 Shipping capacity is currently in high demand, especially on routes from Europe to Asia, and this is why the vessels do not wait for cargo arriving from Finland.
 For this reason, we have invested in a new information system and new straddle carriers.
 With these investments, we can ensure that containers are transferred to the right vessel on time.
 It also enables us to closely monitor which vessel the containers need to be on and when,” explains Tapio Mattila, Senior Vice President of Marketing and Sales, and Unit Manager of container operations at Steveco.

 “The sawmilling industry has been particularly successful in designing its procurement and production chains.
 In Finland, the raw material is typically sourced very close to the sawmills.
 In addition, transport from Finland by sea is cost-effective.
 Of course, sea freight can be expensive due to shipping route fees and ice classification, but the efficiency of our operations is excellent compared to many other operators.”

 Previously, there was a continuous stream of containers arriving into port thanks to transhipment and there were always containers available.
 Today, many containers often arrive at the same time.
 As a result, the ship can take the maximum capacity for export.